-Some customers, for example, are quite happy to allow management of the network, as well as their physical gateways, to remain within the physical stack.
-Perhaps their organisation already has an alternative software-defined networking product in play or they simply don’t make that many changes within their network.
-So, how then, can customers use micro-segmentation via the NSX Distributed Firewall (DFW)?
+Some customers, for example, are happy to allow the network’s management and physical gateways to remain within the physical fabric.
+Perhaps their organisation already has an alternative software-defined networking product, or they simply don’t make that many changes within their network.
+So, how can customers use micro-segmentation via the NSX Distributed Firewall (DFW)?
 Simply put, by utilising currently existing vSphere environments and VDSs in conjunction with the NSX DFW.

-The deployment process to facilitate the micro-segmentation-only use case is often the quickest and most straightforward architecture to deploy and, in this article, we look at the process in detail.
+The deployment process to facilitate the micro-segmentation-only use case is often the quickest and most straightforward architecture to deploy.
+In this article, we look at the process in detail.

-There are two options for deploying the micro-segmentation-only use case.
+There are two options for deploying the Security Only use case:

 Micro-Segmentation Only Deployment Process